JoshSadiq/IL2232/ARIMA/README.md

 ### Instructions

-1. Connect the ESP32 to the PC, identify the correct COM-port (e.g. `COM17`)
+1. Connect the ESP32 to the PC, identify the correct COM-port (e.g. `COM17` or `//dev/ttyUSB0`)
-2. In PlatformIO menu, pick

-Subfolder contains all files related to ARIMA on ESP32 research

-DOIT ESP32 DEVKIT V1
-Alt.: uPesy ESP32 Wroom DevKit
+2. In the _platformio.ini_-file, make sure to set the correct settings e.g. the COM port and and upload/monitor speeds
+3. In the PlatformIO-menu, use _Upload and Monitor_-option to build and upload the program code, and then monitor the output using the Serial Monitor.